EliahKagan/palgoviz/doc/install-with-conda.md

 5. Create an “editable install” in the environment:

     ```sh
-    conda develop .
+    pip install -e .
     ```

-    That command only has to be run once (unless you delete and recreate the environment or undo it with `conda develop --uninstall`).
+    That command only has to be run once (unless you delete and recreate the environment).
 It does *not* need to be run each time you use the project.

     This step is required to allow some modules to be run as scripts, and to be run from any location.
 Most of the project will work without it, but a small amount of functionality, and tests for that functionality, will fail without it.

-    `conda develop .` is roughly analogous to using `pip install -e` when developing in a Python virtual environment rather than a Conda environment.
+    If you have `conda-build` installed, you can use `conda develop .` instead of `pip install -e .`, if you like.

 ## Updating the environment